notaz/ginge/readme.txt

 compatible, or just return back to the menu if it is not.
 In some cases it might hang though.

-Keys are mapped to corresponding keys on both pandora and Wiz, except:
+Keys are mapped to corresponding keys pandora, Wiz and Caanoo , except:

-Key              Pandora   Wiz
-Stick Push       1         unmapped
-Volume up/down   '.', ','  Volume up/down
+Key              Pandora   Wiz              Caanoo Stick Push       1         unmapped         Stick Push Volume up/down   '.', ','  Volume up/down   Home+I/Home+II

 On pandora pressing 'q' will exit the menu or try to kill current application.
+On Cannoo Home+Y tries to kill current application.

 Structure